 - 1. Contestants will prepare their animal for the show and be present 10 minutes prior to start of division.
 Contestants may show their own animal in the respective divisions. - 2.
-The show will consist of a round robin show of all 6 small animals and 7 large animals. - 3.
-New for 2023-Contestants will show in groups made up of each species representative per age division. - 4.
-Rounds will be approximately 7 to 10 minutes per species. - Info Packets will be distributed by SHOW OF CHAMPIONS and species superintendents to SHOW OF CHAMPIONS contestants.
+The show will consist of a round robin show of all 6 small animals and 7 large animals. - New for 2024-Contestants will show in groups made up of each species representa - tive per age division.
+Rounds will be approximately 7 to 10 - 4.
+Rounds will be approximately 7 to 10 minutes per species.

+Info Packets will be distributed by SHOW OF CHAMPIONS and species superintendents to SHOW OF CHAMPIONS contestants.
 Contestants can use the information packet and are encouraged to seek peer to peer lessons on each species.